AdobeDocs/commerce-admin.en/help/inventory-management/quantities-manage.md

 ---
-title: Manage Inventory Quantities
+title: Manage inventory quantities
 description: Learn how to assign sources and quantities for new products or change existing products.
 exl-id: b3d4a4c0-725a-4e62-854f-efb6a5709f73
 feature: Inventory, Products
 ---
-# Manage Inventory Quantities
+# Manage inventory quantities

 The following information details how to assign sources and quantities for new products or change existing products.